sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 # BASH QUICK REFERENCE

 # misc terminal stuff
-ctrl + a acts like home
-ctrl + e acts like end
-ctrl + h acts like backspace
+USE `type` command to see what an alias is assigned to ctrl + a acts like home ctrl + e acts like end ctrl + h acts like backspace